robinmenninga/ASUS-PRIME-x570-PRO-Version-Checker-Ruby/README.md

 # ASUS PRIME x570 PRO Version Checker
 Script that checks if you have the latest PRIME x570-PRO bios, audio driver and chipset, made in ruby.

-Only works on Windows.
+Main script only works on Windows.
+Linux version only checks the bios version.

-# Gem requirements
+# Gem dependencies
 - httparty
 - launchy

+# Linux dependencies
+- dmidecode